Reachability Switching Games: Introduction

+We study model checking for single-token switching systems.
+There is extensive literature on model checking stochastic systems, known as \emph{probabilistic model checking}, which is an central topic in the field of formal verification.
+Markov decision processes~\cite{Put94} and simple stochastic games~\cite{Con92} are important objects of study in probabilistic model checking.
+Probabilistic model checking is now a mature topic, with tools like PRISM~\cite{KNP11} providing an accessible interface to the research that has taken place.

-Katz et al.~\cite{KRW12} and Groote and Ploeger~\cite{GP09} considered \emph{switching graphs}; these are graphs in which certain vertices (switches) have exactly one of their two outgoing edges activated.
-However, the activation of the alternate edge does not happen when a vertex is traversed by a run; this is the key difference to switching games in this paper.
-That model was also studied by others~\cite{GP09,Mei89,Rei09}.
+Other notions of switching nodes have been studied.
+Katz et al.~\cite{KRW12}, Groote and Ploeger~\cite{GP09}, and others~\cite{GP09,Mei89,Rei09}, considered \emph{switching graphs}; these are graphs in which certain vertices (switches) have exactly one of their two outgoing edges activated.
+However, the activation of the alternate edge does not occur when a vertex is traversed by a run; this is the key difference to switching games in this paper.

+\paragraph{Outline of the paper.} The remainder of the paper is structured as follows.
+In \Cref{sec:prelim}, we formally introduce reachability switching games (RSGs).
+In \Cref{sec:oneplayer}, we deal with one-player RSGs and show that solving them is \NP-complete.
+We end this section by analysing the memory requirements of winning strategies in one-player RSGs.
+In \Cref{sec:twoplayer}, we deal with two-player RSGs, first showing that they can be solved in \EXPTIME and then showing a \PSPACE lower bound.
+We end this section by analysing the memory requirements of winning strategies in two-player RSGs.
+In \Cref{sec:zeroplayer}, we deal with zero-player RSGs, first showing that solving them is \NL-hard for the explicit representation and \P-hard for the succinct representation, and then showing an upper bound of \UEOPL.
+Finally, in \Cref{sec:fw}, we discuss open problems and further work.